pavelmedina/GettingCleaningData/CodeBook.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## Tidy data set
 All steps and the script that perform all the analysis are contained in 'run_analysis.R' file.
 The final tidy data set named 'tidyData.csv' is dataframe with 180 obs. of  85 variables.
-The variables names are described below:
+The variables names are described in the rest of the document:

 * subject: the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
 * label: it indicate the activity name performed by the subject.

-The following description indicates the calculation procedure applied to original data.
-I considerate very important put all descripction here to understand variable names.
+Following description indicates the calculation procedure applied to original data.
+I considerate very important put all descripction here to understand all the rest of variable names.

 'The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.